ashrafulkhn/ev2_60kw/README.md

-# if you face issue with the xcb not load error during deployment
+# If you face issue with the xcb not load error during deployment
 Sudo apt install libxcb-xinerama0